-- 6) Instruct your co-worker to depress the brake pedal slowly two or three times and then hold it depressed. - 7) Loosen bleeder screw approximately 1/4 turn until a small amount of brake fluid drains into container, and then quickly tighten screw. - 8) Repeat again from the two former procedures above until there are no air bubbles in drained brake fluid and new fluid flows through vinyl tube.
+- 6) Instruct your co-worker to depress the brake pedal slowly two or three times and then hold it depressed. - 7) Loosen the bleeder screw approximately 1/4 turn until a small amount of brake fluid drains into the container, and then quickly tighten the screw. - 8) Repeat steps 6) and 7) above until there are no air bubbles in drained brake fluid and new fluid flows through vinyl tube.